 As Lader experienced, outdoor field trips – particularly those with animals – can include activities that aren’t safe for certain allergies.
-For example, when he was younger, Lowe’s son’s kindergarten class went to a farm with a dairy cow, and the kids were invited to milk the cow.
-(Nate couldn’t participate, but it helped that other kids chose not to either.
-The teacher did get all the kids who had milked the cow to wash their hands.)
+For example, in kindergarten, Lowe’s son’s class went to a farm with a dairy cow.
+The kids were invited to milk the cow.
+Nate couldn’t participate, but it helped that other kids chose not to either.
+(The teacher did get all the kids who had milked the cow to wash their hands.)

-Clowes took him to the restroom to wash his arms and gave him some Benadryl.
+Clowes took him to the restroom to wash his arms and gave him some antihistamine.
 “He has a latex allergy and that must have been what was inside,” she says.
-She’s glad she attended that trip: “If someone else had been with my son, would they have put it together?
-Would they have acted that quickly?”
+She’s glad she attended that trip.
+“If someone else had been with my son, would they have put it together?
+Would they have acted that quickly?” she says.

 There does come a time, however, when your child will be going off to field trips on her own.
-Lisa Giuriceo, mom to a 13-year-old girl with multiple food allergies and the facilitator of the Food Allergy and Asthma Support Group of North Jersey, used to attend all field trips with her daughter.
+Lisa Giuriceo, mom to a teen with multiple food allergies, used to attend all field trips with her daughter.
 But as Patricia got to around age 11 and was able to self-carry epinephrine, Giuriceo started letting her go on her own on short trips, usually just to other schools in the district.

 Lader agrees that despite the stress and extra effort, field trips are an integral part of her son’s education and development.
 “He finds schoolwork a chore, but on these field trips he just shines.
 He’s the first one to raise his hand, the first to answer questions and get involved.
 It’s really nice to see him enjoying it.”